CrunchyData/crunchy-containers/README.md

 ## Getting Started

 Complete build and install documentation is found [here](https://access.crunchydata.com/documentation/crunchy-containers/latest/installation-guide/).
-The provided Dockerfiles build the containers on a Centos 7 base image and use the community PostgreSQL RPMs.
+The provided Dockerfiles build the containers on a Ubi 8 base image and use the community PostgreSQL RPMs.

 Crunchy provides a commercially supported version of these containers built upon RHEL 7 and the Crunchy supported PostgreSQL.
 Contact Crunchy for more details at: